-Choose the right outsourcing partner to assemble a team in the shortest time possible.
+Choose the right outsourcing partner to assemble a team of ecommerce support agents in the shortest time possible.
 Your offshore team can fill in the gaps in your operations, ensuring continuity and minimizing costs without sacrificing the quality and timeliness of your customer service delivery.

 Communication and technical skills aren’t the only qualities to watch out for when interviewing.
 Seek out candidates who have the talent and optimism to competently process your customer’s requests and complaints.
 Once you accomplish this, you’ll never go astray from your objectives.

 #2 Choose reputable vendors for your software, hardware, hosting and other technologies you’ll need to run your online business smoothly and efficiently.